 Chris Insoll founded the Portscatho Art Society in April 1984.
-The Gallery Portscatho was opened at 3 River Street in February 1985 and The New Gallery at 5 the Square in August 2000.
+In February 1985 The Gallery Portscatho was opened at 3 River Street.
+It wasnt until August 2000 that The New Gallery at 5 the Square Opened.

 “David Shutt is an artist of passionate integrity who revels in the beauty of appearances.
 He sees painting as a process of identification and revelation rather than dry classification; and as a way of apprehending the world.
 Though there is a scientific precision and intellectual rigour to the artists research, and an undeniably serious intent, the work is essentially celebratory rather than analytical.
 His paintings and drawings are descriptive of Shutt’s experience of looking at the world, and the pleasure he takes in it.”

-My home is in St.Ives as is my studio.
-I have been showing work with my friend Chris Insoll at Portscatho in his New Gallery on the Square for well over twenty years.
-During this time I have painted ‘en plein air’ extensively, both in the village and harbour and also around the Roseland.
-I always look forward to my visits and being involved with the gallery, which is a source of great pleasure.
+Eric Ward lives is in St.Ives.
+He has been showing his work at The New Gallery in Portscatho for well over twenty years.
+During this time he has painted ‘en plein air’ extensively, both in the village and harbour and also around the Roseland.
+He always looks forward to his visits and being involved with the gallery, which is a source of great pleasure.

 ( In the collection of the Royal Cornwall Museum.)